 2. Book a Roundtrip Flight to London Using Airline Promo

-I booked using airlinepromo.net.
+I booked my flights using airlinepromo.net.
 That website always gives the cheapest flights wherever I travel.
 I booked a direct non-stop flight from Manila to Heathrow airport.
 It’s a 14-hour non-stop flight.
-Thanks to Philippine Airlines, they offer these flights.
+Thanks to Philippine Airlines, they offer these flight promos.

 I like PAL because their flights are always smooth and on time.
-Time is money, so a direct flight saves a lot of energy and time.
+Time is money.
+That being said, a direct flight saves energy and time.
 Airfare for my trips was 47,450.

 3. Book Your Hotel Accommodation 3 Months or More Before Your Travel Date